Author: Abigail Covington

 The same pattern holds for housing.
 Affordable apartments and private rooms for rent still appear regularly on Craigslist, posted by college students seeking temporary roommates or by landlords unwilling to pay higher listing fees.
 As one of Lingel’s interviewees put it, the cheap housing is on Craigslist, not Redfin.
 He called Craigslist the “poor people’s internet,” Lingel said.

 Craigslist does not release detailed user data, so there’s no way to know how many Philadelphians still rely on the site.
-But, said Lingel, given that Philadelphia is the second-poorest big city in the country, it would not be surprising if “the poor people’s internet” remained especially relevant here.
+But, Lingel said, given that Philadelphia is the second-poorest big city in the country, it would not be surprising if the ”poor people’s internet” remained especially relevant here.
 “Craigslist is gritty,” Lingel said, “and so is Philly.”

 Privacy protection and net nostalgia